 1. Seller’s Goals Analysis.
 This will be determined at the 1st meet.
 Most real estate brokerages assume that the sellers want all cash at closing.
 However, receiving all cash at closing may or may not be in your best interests.
 The first step I/we (Juan Pesqueira) take in selling a building in Phoenix, Scottsdale, Tempe or throughout Arizona when meeting with the seller or their reps is to determine your goals for selling it.

-My most recent commercial sale was 4502 – 4506 S Central Ave, Phoenix, AZ.
+A sale that comes to mind is 4502 – 4506 S Central Ave, Phoenix, AZ.
 Known as Larry’s Auto Service, an automotive shop on Central Avenue.
 The owners were looking to retire, after 40 years in the business, it was time.
 Our game plan was to price right!
 We sold it in 220 days.

 Going into a commercial listing consultation I/we ask questions such as: what are you trying to accomplish by selling the building?
 What are you going to do with the proceeds from the sale?
 Are you purchasing another building through a 1031 exchange, or are you planning on putting the cash in the bank?
 Are you more interested in getting a lump sum of cash at closing, or receiving monthly income without the hassles of property management (seller carryback)?
 Have you taken into consideration the capital gains implications for getting a lump sum of cash at closing?
 How much do you owe on the property?
 Is it a bank loan or a private note (seller carryback)?
 What are the terms?
 Is there a due on sale clause?
 All these questions are necessary to structure a customized transaction that will fit your needs.